Anastasiia Bachynska

-Anastasiia Yuriivna Bachynska (Анастасія Юріївна Бачинська, born 4 August 2003) is a retired Ukrainian artistic gymnast and current bodybuilder.
+Anastasiia Yuriivna Bachynska (Анастасія Юріївна Бачинська, born 4 August 2003) is a Ukrainian bodybuilder and former artistic gymnast.
 She is the 2019 European Games floor exercise champion, the 2021 European balance beam bronze medalist, and the 2018 Youth Olympic all-around and floor exercise bronze medalist.
 She was also a member of the gold medal-winning team at the 2020 European Championships.

 Early life

 Bachynska was born in Ternopil, Ternopil Oblast, Ukraine on 4 August 2003.
 She began gymnastics in 2007.
 She comes from a large family and is the second oldest of four children; her older brother is a programmer, her younger brother is a musician and her younger sister is an artist.
 Her father Yurii Bachynskyi was killed in battle during the Russo-Ukrainian War.

 Junior gymnastics career

 Bachynska made her international debut at the France Top 12 meet in March 2017.
 She later competed at the Stella Zakharova Cup, sweeping the junior events.

 In 2018, Bachynska was selected to represent Ukraine at the 2018 Youth Olympics.
 She qualified in first place to the all-around and floor exercise finals, second on vault, uneven bars, and balance beam.
 During the all-around final she finished third behind Giorgia Villa of Italy and Amelie Morgan of Great Britain after falling on floor exercise.
 During event finals Bachynska won bronze on floor exercise (behind Villa and Morgan), placed fourth on vault (behind Villa, Csenge Bácskay of Hungary, and Emma Spence of Canada) and sixth on uneven bars and balance beam.
 It was later revealed that Bachynska had competed at the Youth Olympic Games with a collarbone injury and was advised by doctors to rest for two months afterwards.